 The Front End Login module includes extensive customization options in its settings pane.
 Most are self-explanatory and won’t be covered here, but these are the most important options:

 - Select Template: Choose the design template for the login form.
 Both templates support the same options.

 - Login Page: Select the page you want to use as the login page for your site.
 This page must have the Front End Login Gutenberg block or [uo_login_ui] shortcode on it.
 When users attempt to access the default WordPress login page (/wp-login.php), they will automatically be redirected to this page instead.

-Let’s start with verification.
-If enabled in the Settings (click the Gear icon to turn this on), users that register from the front end MUST be manually approved by an administrator before they can sign in.
-This field must be checked for it to work.
-Once set and saved, a “Verified” column will be added to the list of users in WordPress.
-Any users listed as “Not Verified” cannot sign into WordPress.
+- Manual User Verification: If enabled, users that register from the front end MUST be manually approved by an administrator before they can sign in.
+A “Verified” column will be added to the list of users in WordPress and any users listed as “Not Verified” cannot sign in.
 To verify a user, navigate to the user’s profile and look for the “Verify User” label.
 By selecting this field and saving the page, the users will be able to sign in.
 On verification, users will also be notified by email that the account has been verified and access has been granted.
-If you turn this feature on, make sure you verify all existing users, including administrators!
+The Login Page setting (above) must set for user verification to work.

-[uo_login]content if logged in [/uo_login]
+[uo_login sample='sample']content if logged in [/uo_login]